thedevslot/WhatATheme/_posts/2021-11-25-Into-to-Docker.md

 ### Bridge:
 The default network driver.
 If you don’t specify a driver, this is the type of network you are creating.
 Bridge networks are usually used when your applications run in standalone containers that need to communicate

+Here an internal private network is getting created, which is attached to docker host and containers.

 ### Host:
 For standalone containers, remove network isolation between the container and the Docker host, and use the host’s networking directly